jptsr/jptsr/README.md

 ✌️ Currently in an internship at [DirtyMonitor](https://www.dirtymonitor.com/)
 ✔️ Graduate from [ESA Saint-Luc](http://www.stluc-bruxelles-esa.be/Arts-numeriques) in [Digital Art](http://arts-numeriques-esa-stluc-bxl.be/)
 ✔️ Formation as a Web Junior Developer at [BeCode](https://becode.org/about/campuses/charleroi/)
 🔥 I like to discover and learn by my own.
-Open minded and social, I'm also capable to adapt to all kinds of situations.
+I'm open minded and I'm capable to adapt to all kinds of situations.
 💓 If you want to please me, just buy me food